iotaledger/goshimmer/documentation/docs/tutorials/send_transaction.md

 ---
-description: The simplest easiest way to create a transaction is to use ready solution, such us GUI wallets.
-But, you can create a transaction using the Go client library.
+description: The simplest easiest way to create a transaction is to use ready solutions, such us GUI wallets.
+But you can also create transactions using the Go client library.
 image: /img/logo/goshimmer_light.png
 keywords:
 - transaction